jan899/trip-planner/README.md

 ## [Deploying](/DEPLOYING.md)

-Follow the deployment instructions to deploy the app to a remote server.
+Follow the deployment instructions to deploy the app to a remote server

+## Testing

+Run the below

+'''
+pytest
+'''